justicephysics/humanos2.0/engineer-hurricane.md

 Exam → College → Corporation → Exam.
 The Canal Dogma reproduces itself.
 The engineer moves from one feudal structure to another, never seeing the whole prison because each cell is slightly more comfortable than the last.

 **The Democratic Break**
-The Virtual Nalanda breaks this chain.
+The Justice Physics Nalanda breaks this chain.
 No exam.
 No tuition.
 No debt.
 No corporate extraction.
 The engineer learns, builds, and contributes directly to the open‑source commons, earning a livelihood through the value they create, not the value extracted from them.
 The cosmos is their reference; the open blueprint is their credential.

 ## The Test Case: 15,000 vs. Millions